-Department of Justice programs funded with permanent indefinite appropriations or other funding not subject to annual appropriation (e.g., Diversion Control, Health Care Fraud and Abuse Control, Debt Collection, Assets Forfeiture Fund, Federal Prison Industries, Special Counsel) are displayed in the plan as excepted positions (and are also referred to as "exempted positions" in other contexts), because their funding is not dependent upon an enacted appropriation.
-Also, the Bureau of Prisons' (BOP) Buildings and Facilities and Commissary accounts have multi-year authority and have adequate carryover funding to meet expenses during a lapse in appropriations.
+Department of Justice programs funded with permanent indefinite appropriations or other funding not subject to annual appropriation (e.g., Diversion Control, Health Care Fraud and Abuse Control, Debt Collection, Assets Forfeiture Fund, Federal Prison Industries) are displayed in the plan as excepted positions (and are also referred to as "exempted positions" in other contexts), because their funding is not dependent upon an enacted appropriation.
+Also included within the accounts that have funding are the Bureau of Prisons' (BOP) Buildings and Facilities and Commissary accounts, which have carryover funding from their multi-year authority.
 Employees paid from these funding sources are not dependent upon an enacted appropriation and are therefore considered excepted.
-Also included in the total are Presidential Appointees, most of whom are excepted from furlough because they are not covered by the leave system in 5 U.S.C.
-Chapter 63.
-This does not include non-career SES and Schedule C employees.
+In light of the continued availability of these funding sources, approximately 6,094 excepted employees will be able to be paid, at least initially, in the event of a lapse.
+The rest of the excepted employees will work without pay.